stevedep/TripViewer/replit.md

 This is a Dutch train trip planner web application that provides comprehensive journey information using the NS API.
 The application has been converted to a **static website** deployment approach, making direct API calls from the frontend to the NS (Nederlandse Spoorwegen) API.

-**Current Status**: Fully functional material type filtering system with static website deployment - NS API key configured for production deployment (August 1, 2025)
+**Current Status**: Fully functional material type filtering system with static website deployment and comprehensive delay information display - NS API key configured for production deployment (August 1, 2025)

 Key features:
 - Real-time trip search with flexible datetime selection